 Often with larger roses it only takes slight adverse environmental conditions i.e roots drying out or stems drying out in the wind to make the rose not able to break dormancy, or be very slow to break dormancy.
 Smaller roses often break dormancy quicker simply due to the fact that they don’t need as much reserves to produce new growth.

-Our own root roses in the 70mm peat pot may be smaller in size to start with, but within a year they will have caught up and if not over taken their bare root counterparts.
-There is one advantage to buying our 70mm peat pots and that is that the rose is still actively growing and because there is minimal root disturbance due to the peat pot being able to be planted straight in the ground, the roses will rapidly establish in your garden.
+Our own root roses in the biodegradable pot may be smaller in size to start with, but within a year they will have caught up and if not over taken their bare root counterparts.
+There is one advantage to buying our roses and that is that the rose is still actively growing and because there is minimal root disturbance due to the biodegradable pot being able to be planted straight in the ground, the roses will rapidly establish in your garden.